Lap0chka/test_task_starnavi/README.md

 Test Task Starnavi

+First of all, I would like to explain why I chose Django.
+The main reason is that I don't have experience with FastAPI.
+Additionally, I don't use Django Ninja for the same reason.
+I used DRF

 Overview

 This project implements a user registration and authentication system, as well as an API for managing posts and comments.
 Additionally, it includes profanity checking, automatic responses to comments, and analytics of comments posted over a specific period.

 Key Features:
 User Registration: Allows users to register and create accounts.